Mik3Rizzo/rpi-rc522/README.md

 # Library rpi-rc522

-[rpi-rc522](https://github.com/Mik3Rizzo/rpi-rc522) is a python library written to use the RC522 reader (chip MFRC522) on the Raspberry Pi.
+[rpi-rc522](https://github.com/Mik3Rizzo/rpi-rc522) is a python library that manages the RC522 reader (chip MFRC522) on the Raspberry Pi.
 You can get this cheap NFC reader for less than 3€.

 The library is derived from [RC522-Python](https://github.com/STEMinds/RC522-Python) by STEMinds, that is the